Ogoa/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Task 3
 This program contains a function that compares two strings.
 It works exactly like "strcmp" found in the C "string" library.

+4-rev_array.c
+Task 4
+This program contains a function that reverses the content of an array of integers.